pingswept/me30-website/content/logistics/syllabus.md

 ## Course description

-A project-based hands-on electronics boot camp, focusing on the design and fabrication of printed circuit boards and interfacing with microcontrollers from the Raspberry Pi family.
+A project-based hands-on electronics boot camp focusing on the design and fabrication of electromechanical systems, including DC motors, printed circuit boards, and microcontrollers from the Raspberry Pi family.

 ## Course goals